campg2j003/jfw_nsh/readme.md

 The files for your script are specified by defining several macros.

 ```
-; Define The following in the user's file before including the JFW.nsh header.
+; Define The following before including the JFW.nsh header.
 ;We include the langstring header after the MUI_LANGUAGE macro.
 !include "uninstlog.nsh" ; optional but strongly recommended!
 ```